 In Kill Bill: Vol. 1, The Bride's yellow tracksuit and matching Onitsuka Tiger Tai Chi LE (similar to Mexico 66) are a striking homage to Bruce Lee.
 This footwear choice is deliberate, linking her deadly skill to Lee's legend.
 The Onitsuka Tigers are integral to her visual identity, especially during fight scenes, contributing to the film's unique aesthetic.
 The cinematic spotlight boosted the brand's visibility and made that yellow and black colorway a pop culture hit.
 This shows how film can revive classic designs by tapping into existing cultural iconography and recontextualizing it.

-These cases show a pattern: a sneaker's cultural significance in film is boosted when it connects to existing cultural narratives (Bruce Lee, American history, Black culture).
-The film's story is layered onto existing cultural resonance, creating a richer symbol.
-These sneakers aren't passive; they are integral to character identity, journeys, or conflict.
-This deep narrative integration makes them "iconic," serving as cinematic shorthand for themes or character essence.
-The perceived "authenticity" of their inclusion, whether organic or culturally resonant, strongly connects with audiences, especially sneaker enthusiasts.
+Across these cases, the pattern is clear: sneakers hit harder on screen when they connect to existing cultural narratives (Bruce Lee, American history, Black culture).
+The film's story layers onto that meaning and creates an even richer symbol.
+These sneakers aren't passive props—they're tied to character identity, journeys, or conflict.
+That deep narrative integration is what makes them "iconic," acting as cinematic shorthand for themes or character essence.
+And when the inclusion feels authentic, audiences connect even more, especially sneaker enthusiasts.

 The Market Impact: From Screen to Store and Resale